fluid-project/infusion-docs/src/documents/tutorial-creatingANewAdjusterUI/HowToCreateAndUseFontIcons.md

 layout: default
 ---

-# How to Create and Use Font Icons #

 ## Introduction ##

 Using a font to represent an icon has advantages over the traditional method of using an image, namely: